Updated: Aug 26

-After years of dressing like someone who meditates, and meditating for 10 minutes 10 times in 2019 after purchasing a meditation app, I’ve decided to get serious about it.
+After years of dressing like someone who meditates, and meditating for 10 minutes only 10 times after purchasing a meditation app, I’ve decided to get serious about it.

 I’m chasing the Calm, Self-Compassion and Insight that can come from being quiet, open and mindful.